How to Grow and Harvest Rosemary

 Soil Needs: Drier, well-draining, slightly alkaline

 Hardiness Zones: 7 to 10

 Size: Up to 5 feet tall and wide, depending on variety

 Planting and Growing Rosemary

-The trick to growing rosemary, whether in a pot or in the ground, is to keep the soil — and therefore the plant’s roots — on the drier side.
+Otherwise, the trick to growing rosemary, whether in a pot or in the ground, is to keep the soil — and therefore the plant’s roots — on the drier side.
 Think about rosemary’s native habitat on the Mediterranean coast and try to mimic those conditions as best you can.
-This aromatic herb grows well in basic, unglazed clay containers, which dry out quickly.
-In the ground, plant it where the ground drains well and won’t get soggy.
-And don’t overwater — spritzing the leaves and soil will be better than soaking it.
-Rosemary is hardy to about 20 degrees F, so many gardeners will do best to grow it in containers that can be brought inside during winter.
+Rosemary also requires full sun, which can help the plant and soil stay dry.

 How to Harvest Rosemary

 Harvest rosemary by snipping sprigs with pruners or kitchen scissors.
 New growth will be flexible and lighter green while older growth will be woodier and darker.
 Either is fine to use but new growth may be more fragrant and easier to chop.
 Strip the needles (also called leaves) from the stems by pulling downward, in the direction opposite from how they’re growing.
 They should come off easily this way.
-Bundle the needles and chop roughly to use in marinating, baking, and more.
+Bundle the needles and chop roughly to use in marinating, baking and more.